SysLLMatic: Large Language Models are Software System Optimizers: Experimental Setup

 \subsection{LLM Selection}

-We use GPT-4o for optimizing our Micro-benchmarks.
-For the full-scale DaCapo benchmark, we use GPT-4.1 due to its superior performance on the SWEBench benchmark and larger context window~\cite{openai2024gpt4.1}.
-Following prior work~\cite{garg2025rapgenapproachfixingcode, shypula2024learning, Gao2025}, we set the LLM inference temperature to 0.7.
+We use GPT-4o for micro-benchmark optimization, as it was the state-of-the-art proprietary model available during our experimentation period.
+For the full-scale DaCapo benchmark, we use GPT-4.1 due to its superior performance on the SWEBench and larger context window~\cite{openai2024gpt4.1}.
+For all benchmarks, we additionally evaluate open-source LLMs of varying sizes, including state-of-the-art models that achieve competitive performance on SWEBench~\cite{jimenez2024swebench}.
+Specifically, we include qwen3-coder:480b, gemma3:27b, deepseek-r1:70b, and llama4:latest.
+Following prior work~\cite{garg2025rapgenapproachfixingcode, shypula2024learning, Gao2025}, we set the LLM inference temperature to 0.7 to balance diversity and determinism in generation.